Public Engagement & Foresight

-One of Human Brain Project’s major innovations is to develop the new digital research infrastructure EBRAINS to help advance neuroscience, medicine, and computing.
+One of Human Brain Project’s major innovations was to develop the new digital research infrastructure EBRAINS to help advance neuroscience, medicine, and computing.
 Our public engagement activities support public acceptance and the Human Brain Project’s commitment to Responsible Research and Innovation: a wide umbrella term connecting different aspects of the relationships between research, innovation, and society.

-We work to engage citizens and stakeholders in the discussion of ethical and societal dilemmas that may arise from research within the Human Brain Project, providing an opportunity for society to influence how research is carried out in accordance with the principles of responsible research and innovation.
+We worked to engage citizens and stakeholders in the discussion of ethical and societal dilemmas that may arise from research within the Human Brain Project, providing an opportunity for society to influence how research is carried out in accordance with the principles of responsible research and innovation.
 Public engagement also actively informs citizens and stakeholders on the potentials within brain research and sheds light on some of the dilemmas that may arise.
 'Foresight', on the other hand, is the practice of making 'forward looks', of anticipating change, and studying future possibilities.
 We have developed scenarios that serve as frameworks and stimuli for evaluating the possible consequences of the Human Brain Project on society.
 These have then been discussed with key informants from a range of communities to generate a series of best practice recommendations for researchers and Human Brain Project managers.
 This simultaneously enables adopting strategies that optimise scientific and social benefits while enhancing preparedness for possible ethical concerns and dilemmas.

 Engagement methods are central to our Community Building activities.
 Broad stakeholder dialogues and involvement support a thriving community, which can make use of EBRAINS and ensure its further development.